 Subgroup analyses will also be conducted for ASDAS-MI endpoint using NRI.
-The variables of interest will be age, gender, race, region, ASDAS status and MRI/CRP classification.
+The variables of interest will be age, gender, race, region, ASDAS status and prior TNF α inhibitor exposure.
 Exact definition of the subgroups is provided in Table 4-4.
 The same methodology as the one used for the ASAS40 subgroup analyses will be followed.
 The results obtained for each subgroup will be combined in one single table as well as presented on a forest plot.